scalding-io/social-media-analytics/README.md

 |        100MillionUnique         |   3GB  |  23   |    1     |       99,707,828 |       100,185,762 |   46 seconds   |
 |        500MillionUnique         | 15,3GB | 114   |    1     |      495,467,613 |       500,631,225 |   52 seconds   |

-The above measurements are with using *12-bits* [ Where error rate is : `1.04 / sqrt (2^{bits})` ] ~ 1.6 % for HyperLogLog
+The above measurements are with using **12-bits** [ Where error rate is : `1.04 / sqrt (2^{bits})` ] resulting in a HLL (HyperLogLog) with an average 1.6 % estimation error.

-By using *20-bits* the average error rate is ~ 0.1 % and the execution time increases marginally by just 1-2 seconds.
+By using **20-bits** the average error rate is ~ 0.1 % and execution time increases marginally by just 1-2 seconds.

 ## Conclusions

 When counting cardinality on high volume data, **think no more** !!!

-HyperLogLog is the actual winner for streaming and batch calculations.
+HyperLogLog is the actual winner in streaming and batch calculations.

 # CALCULATING HISTOGRAMS